 Scanlon joined SAIC in 1988 as a project engineer supporting research and development of hybrid electric combat vehicles.
 During the ensuing years, he served in various leadership positions providing business management and operations, program management, business development, and strategic planning support.

-Scanlon received a Bachelor of Science degree in electrical engineering from Virginia Military Institute, where he graduated with honors, and earned an MBA from Kennesaw State University in Georgia.
-Scanlon served in the United States Air Force from 1984-1988.
+Scanlon earned a Bachelor of Science in electrical engineering from Virginia Military Institute, where he graduated with honors, and an Master of Business Administration from Kennesaw State University in Georgia.
+Scanlon served in the U.S. Air Force from 1984-1988.